awesome-reveal/react-awesome-reveal/packages/website/src/pages/docs/revealing-effects.md

 ### `fraction`

-How much an element should be in viewport before the animation is triggered.
+How much an element should be in the viewport before the animation is triggered.

 It must be a number between `0` and `1`, with `0` meaning that the animation starts as soon as the component intersects the vieport, and `1` meaning that the animation does not start unless the component is fully contained in the viewport.